Patrick Flanery: Academic career

+As of 2023 he is chair of creative writing at the University of Adelaide, having joined the faculty in January 2021.
+He is also, concurrently, Professor Extraordinary in the English Department at the University of Stellenbosch.

 Writing career

-Partick Flanery wrote Absolution (2012), Fallen Land (2013) and I Am No One (2016).
-Philip Gourevitch, writing in The New Yorker, called Flanery "an exceptionally gifted and intelligent novelist".
-He has had two writing fellowships in Italy at the Bellagio Center (owned by the Rockefeller Foundation) in 2013 and the Santa Maddalena Foundation in 2014.
-In 2017 he was living in London.

-Absolution
+Flanery has written the novels Absolution (2012), Fallen Land (2013), I Am No One (2016), and Night for Day (2019).

+Novels

-Flanery's debut novel, Absolution, weaves a story of South Africa's violent past and troubled present, built around a series of conversations between an aging novelist and her official biographer.
+Flanery's debut novel, Absolution, weaves a story of South Africa's violent past and troubled present, built around a series of conversations between a reclusive novelist, Clare, and her official biographer Sam, an expatriate South African.
+Flanery said that "What I was trying to do in Absolution was suggest there was moral ambiguity on both sides, or at least that ordinary people had to make impossible choices".
 It was originally published in 2012 by Atlantic Books in the UK and Riverhead in the USA and has since been translated into eleven languages.
-It was shortlisted for one of the Spear's Book Award in 2012 and was shortlisted for the International Dublin Literary Award, the Royal Society of Literature's Ondaatje Prize, the Flaherty-Dunnan First Novel Prize, and the Authors' Club (UK) Best First Novel Award.
-A review in The Financial Times declared that "Absolution serves as proof, if any were needed, that a novel can be both unashamedly literary and compellingly readable."
+It won the Spear's First Best Book Award and was shortlisted for several other awards.
+A review in The Financial Times declared "Absolution serves as proof, if any were needed, that a novel can be both unashamedly literary and compellingly readable".